 Qualifying as a GB age grouper is at the top of many triathletes’ ambitions.
 The process though is shrouded in mystery.
 How does the qualification process work, and what do you need to do to get up to qualification level?
 We spoke to local age grouper Anna Symms to shed some light on the process.

-After doing pretty well in my first triathlon some people commented about me being in a GB tri suit one day.
-I laughed and thought there is no way I will ever be a pro elite athlete racing for my country.
+After doing pretty well in my first triathlon, one day, some people commented about me pulling on a GB tri suit one day.
+I laughed and thought there is no way I will ever be a pro athlete racing for my country.
 For starters I’d missed the boat by picking up the sport at 28, plus there was a long way to go in terms of ability and fitness.
-However, it turns out they were right all along, I am in a GB tri suit but without having to turn into a world beating athlete like Non Stanford or Jodie Stimpson.
+However, it turns out they were right all along.
+I am now in a GB tri suit but without having to turn into a world-beating athlete like Non Stanford or Jodie Stimpson.
 How?
 Through the BTF age group triathlon qualifying system.

 Got all that?!